Blog

 Antenna Height (h)

-Horizon
+Visal Horizon

-Radio Horizon Equation
+Radio Horizon Model

 Broadcast towers are often located on the highest ground in the area, increasing horizon range.
-In this case the antenna height used for calculations should be the antenna height above average terrain (HAAT).
+In this case the broadcast antenna height used for calculations should be the antenna height above average terrain (HAAT).

-ANTENNA GROUND LOSS
+ANTENNA AND GROUND LOSSES

 The higher the antenna is above ground level (AGL), the greater the signal density and the lower the ground loss.
 Antennas 30 feet or higher capture the full signal.
 Below 30 feet ground reflections cause multi path interference.
 The lower the antenna the greater the loss.
 Antennas in a city have more loss than in a residential area, which has more loss than a rural area.
 Except for rural areas UHF signals have greater loss than VHF signals.

-UHF Loss VHF Loss
+VHF Loss UHF Loss

 Signal Loss